-NEW ALBUM 'FROM THIS PLACE' DUE OUT FEB 21st.
+NEW ALBUM 'FROM THIS PLACE' AVAILABLE NOW

 The new record features ten compositions by Metheny, who is joined by long-time drummer, Antonio Sanchez, Malaysian/Australian bassist Linda May Han Oh, and British pianist Gwilym Simcock as well as the Hollywood Studio Symphony conducted by Joel McNeely.
 Meshell Ndegeocello (vocals), Gregoire Maret (harmonica), and Luis Conte (percussion) are special guests on From This Place, Metheny’s first album of new material since 2014’s Kin (←→).

 All orders receive an instant download of the track "America Undefined"and "You Are".
 A download link will be emailed to you after checkout.
 You will also be emailed two additional album tracks before the albums release!